 Amcache ProgramId explained: the 44-character application identity

 The ProgramId field in Root\InventoryApplicationFile and Root\InventoryApplication is Amcache's logical application identity.
-It is a 44-character hex string that uniquely identifies an application — and, crucially, it is deterministic: the same application on a different host typically gets the same ProgramId.
+A 44-character hex string.
+Deterministic: the same application on a different host typically gets the same value.
 That makes it one of the most useful cross-host pivots in the entire Windows DFIR toolkit.

-This page is the full reference: what the value is, how Windows constructs it, how to use it in a single-host investigation, and how to pivot it across an environment in a hunt.
+This page is the full reference.
+What the value is, how Windows constructs it, how to use it on a single host, and how to pivot it across an environment.

-For the broader Amcache context, see the Amcache complete reference; for the surrounding registry structure, see Amcache registry structure.
+For broader context, see the Amcache complete reference.
+For the surrounding registry layout, see Amcache registry structure.

 0006fa0b2a9f8a4eb9d7c81e8b1f3c5d3e2a0000ffff